Strange Electronic Sounds

 Yukster

-I bought my first sampler – an Ensonic EPS – with some money my parents gave me in 1989.
-Even though I was heavily involved in the Portland indie rock scene at the time, I had always had a love for manipulating, massaging, and messing with the fabric of sound.
+I bought my first sampler – an Ensonic EPS – with some money my parents gave me in 1989, a couple years after moving to Portland.
+Even though I was heavily involved in the Portland indie rock scene at the time, I had always had a love for manipulating, massaging, and messing with the fabric of sound, slicing up samples and making interesting loops.

 I never did do much with that EPS, though my drummer in Thrillhamer and I put together a few shitty tracks and presented them at a Satyricon Sunday Cabaret, much to the amusement of the handful of people there.
-The EPS sat around until I sold it when I needed money.
+The EPS mostly sat there in my room until I sold it when I needed money.

-But I decided to take another stab at electronic music in the late nineties.
-I got a Roland SP-808 and an Ensonic ARS-10 (which I’m told was heavily favored by Autechre).
+But only a couple years later – late nineties now – I decided to take another stab at electronic music.
+I got a Roland SP-808 first and, a little while later, a used rackmount Ensonic ARS-10 (which I’m told was heavily favored by Autechre).
 I pushed myself to keep at it and managed to finish some “songs” (if you can call them that) in early 2001.
 I called myself “Yukster” because of the Mr. Yuk (poison control symbol) tattoo that I’ve had since 1991.

 I only did a few songs with that gear before discovering the PC looping program called Sonic Foundry Acid.
 I fell in love with that program (and even used it on some of my film sound work).
 Using Acid, I slowly produced several more tracks that I could more or less call “finished.”